 Contact the Board - 919-736-6123

 All applications and renewals can be completed online and staff are glad to help online or via phone.
 The Board office phone number is 919-736-6123.
 Questions can also be directed to firstname.lastname@example.org or submitted via the Chat now option.
-The Board phone lines are open 8:00am to 4:00pm Monday-Friday.
+The Board office is open 9:00am to 4:00pm daily and phone lines are open 8:00am to 4:00pm.

 Current license renewals can be submitted on time between July 1, 2021 12:00am and October 1, 2021 11:59pm.
 Licensees that are not exempt or inactive must complete 8 hours of CE per year.
 The Board offers Free CE for licensees